By Kathryn Kosmides

 Don’t Forget To Give

-A major part of the trade show experience is face-to-face interactions, so put some thought into how the swag or individual gift is given to prospects.
+A major part of the conference and trade show experience is face-to-face interactions, so put some thought into how the swag or individual gift is given to prospects.
 Integrate tools like Thnks to send personalized gifts at scale.
 This great app has gifts that range from a flight upgrade to mindfulness trackers and beyond.
 For example, after every meeting we had at Exhibitor Live, we used Thnks to send each individual a Starbucks latte, as there was a store close to the expo hall.
 With Thnks, sending a gift with a personalized note takes less than 20 seconds and it’s really helped us stand out.

 Understand Your Target Buyer

 Do your research long before the event so you understand your target buyer before you invest in promotional giveaways.
 Be sure to also review your current clients and leads individually for gift inspiration.
-Study their LinkedIn, Twitter and Instagram accounts to gather an understanding of their interests.
+Study their LinkedIn, Twitter, and Instagram accounts to gather an understanding of their interests.
 If your leads frequently post about new recipes or travel destinations, aggregate this data into a spreadsheet and look for patterns.
-This way, when you buy swag in bulk, it is backed with data.
+This way, when you buy swag in bulk, it is backed by data.

 Think Beyond Plastic